imarnoel01/Healthcare-dataset/README.md

    order by  total_patients desc;

-5 ## find patients who have not visited the doctor in over a year
+5 ## find patients who have not visited the doctor in over a year select  p.name, max(v.visit_date) as last_visit from visits v join patients p
-  ##solutions set up  a reminder sms or email to inactive patients

-   select  p.name, max(v.visit_date) as last_visit
-   from visits v
-   join patients p